-- 5.37 While different species of bat react differently to night time lighting, research has found that bats are sensitive to artificial lighting.
-Excessive lighting can delay bats from emerging, thus shortening the time available for foraging, as well as causing bats to move away from suitable foraging grounds or roost sites, to alternative dark areas (Jones, 2000). - 5.38 Currently the site (with exception to domestic properties) remains dark at night.
-In order to retain as many dark areas as possible, light spillage and glare associated with any development should be minimised.
-This can be achieved by following accepted best practice (Institute of Ecology and Environmental Management, 2006: Institute of Lighting Engineers, 2007): - The level of artificial lighting including flood lighting should be kept to a minimum;

-- Where this does not conflict with health and safety and/or security requirements, the site should be kept dark during peak bat activity periods (0 to 1.5 hours after sunset and 1.5 hours before sunrise; - Lighting that is required for security or safety reasons should use a lamp of no greater than 2000 lumes (150 Watts) and should comprise sensor activated lamps; - Low pressure sodium lights are a preferred option to high pressure sodium or mercury lamps; - Lighting should be directed to where it is needed with minimal light spillage.
+- 5.40 While different species of bat react differently to night time lighting, research has found that bats are sensitive to artificial lighting and that excessive lighting can delay bats from emerging, thus shortening the time available for foraging, as well as causing bats to move away from suitable foraging grounds or roost sites, to alternative dark areas (Jones, 2000). - 5.41 Currently the whole site remains dark at night and to minimise indirect impacts from lighting associated with development it will be necessary to limit light spillage and glare.
+This can be achieved by following accepted best practice (Institute of Ecology and Environmental Management, 2006: Institute of Lighting Engineers, 2007): - The level of artificial lighting including flood lighting should be kept to a minimum; - Where this does not conflict with health and safety and/or security requirements, the site should be kept dark during peak bat activity periods (0 to 1.5 hours after sunset and 1.5 hours before sunrise; - Lighting that is required for security or safety reasons should use a lamp of no greater than 2000 lumes (150 Watts) and should comprise sensor activated lamps; - Low pressure sodium lights are a preferred option to high pressure sodium or mercury lamps; - Lighting should be directed to where it is needed with minimal light spillage.
 This can be achieved by limiting the height of the lighting columns and by using as steep a downward angle as possible and/or a shield or hood that directs the light below the horizontal plane; and - Artificial lighting should not directly illuminate any potential bat roosting features or habitats of value to commuting/foraging bats.
 Similarly, any newly planted linear features should not be directly lit.